morassman/process-palette/README.md

 action (required)|The name of the action.
 This, together with the namespace, gives the command a unique identifier in the Command Palette.|null command (required)|A string with the name of the command to execute.|null arguments|An array of strings to pass as arguments to the command.|[ ] cwd|The working directory from which to execute the command.
 It doesn't have a default value, but one is automatically determined when the command is executed.
-If a file is open then that file's project folder is used.
-If a file isn't open then the first project's folder is used.
+If projects are open then the first project's folder is used.
 If there aren't any projects open then the folder of the `process-palette.json` file is used.|null keystroke|A string describing the shortcut to associate with this command.
 It can be any combination of `ctrl`, `alt`, `shift` and `cmd` separated with `-` characters.|null